Quantium/expressjquery/README.md

 expressjquery
 =============

-NodeJS express and Jquery Sample Project
+This is a NodeJS express and Jquery Sample Project.